Linuxsmurfen/K8s-mini-cluster/README.md

 ## Overview
 < Work in progress >
-A internal kuberenets cluster with three nodes.
+A internal kubernetes cluster with three nodes.
 The cluster will be loadbalanced and use an ingress with wildcard DNS.
 The storage will be served by ceph and remote NFS storage.

 ### Hardware
 ![Hardware](/mini-k8s-cluster.jpg)

-3 Elitedesk 800g2 nodes with
+Three HP Elitedesk 800g2 nodes with
 - 16GB Memory
 - 256GB SSD
 - 500GB NVMe

 ### Prereq
+Make sure DHCP and DNS are configured
 - [X] DNS domain wildcard
 - [X] DHCP range

 ### Bootstrap
-Setup the OS using PXE boot
+Install and prepare the OS
+- [X] Autoinstall
+- [ ] (Baremetal provisioning)
-- [ ] Baremetal provisioning
+- [ ] Prepare the OS

 ### K8s install
 Configure the OS and install Kubernetes using Ansible